djalbat/the-occam-user-manual/content/getting-started/opening-viewing-and-verifying-packages-and-projects.md

 open clone peano-axioms
 ```

-This time you will be prompted to clone all of the depdencies.
+This time you will be prompted to clone all of the dependencies.
 If you type 'y' and hit return then `open` will clone the underlying projects for the dependencies rather than just downloading the packages themselves.
 It leverages Git in order to do this, which is why you need Git installed even at this relatively early stage.
 Return to the IDE and click the refresh button again.